schlopp96/setPrecision/README.md

 - Both params can be entered in string format, and will output successfully assuming that both paramaters can be cast to their appropriate types.
   - This is done automatically.

-## Contact
+## Contact the Author

-- Please do not hesitate to contact me through my email address:
+- If you have any questions, comments, issues, complaints, etc that cannot be resolved over GitHub, please feel free to contact me:
-  - `schloppdaddy@gmail.com`
+  - Email at: `schloppdaddy@gmail.com`.
-- Send me a message/check me out at my [GitHub profile](https://github.com/schlopp96)!
+- Otherwise:

----
+  - Submit an issue through the project's [GitHub repository](https://github.com/schlopp96/setPrecision).